 Adds a conditional new column via "if" conditions

 A conditional statement is a core building block of any programming language.
-In Parabola, these are if/else steps.
+In Parabola, these are Insert if/else column steps.

-The goal of each if/else is to create one column - the value of each cell in that column is dictated by the rules in the step.
+The goal of each Insert if/else column step is to create one column - the value of each cell in that column is dictated by the rules in the step.

 That means you need a few things:

-Technically that is all you need, but with only a default value and no rules, an if/else step will just create the same default value in every cell of the new column.
+Technically that is all you need, but with only a default value and no rules, an Insert if/else column step will just create the same default value in every cell of the new column.

-That means that most proper uses of the if/else step also includes at least one rule.
+That means that most proper uses of the Insert if/else column step also includes at least one rule.